 - Delight: Inbound marketing revolves around providing unique content to your leads AND your customers.
 This means that even after a lead becomes a customer, they still must be engaged through dynamic content, social media, and trigger marketing.
 The goal of delighting customers is solving their issues and turning them into promoters of your business.
 You always need to think about the customer because they can be the biggest advocates for your brand or the largest detractors.

-Over the next 4 weeks, we will be explaining each of the phases of inbound marketing in more detail, including tools and tips to help you maximize each stage of the inbound marketing process.
-Subscribe to our blog to stay up-to-date on the inbound marketing methodology series.
+You can learn more about each phase of inbound marketing in more detail, including tools and tips to help you maximize each stage of the inbound marketing process by clicking on each stage below.